FOSSEE/sdes-stscripts/ult/ult_6/script.rst

 Let us start with creating a simple shell script.
 A shell script is simply a sequence of commands, that are put into a file, instead of entering them one by one onto the shell.
-The script can then be run, to run the sequence of commands in a single shot instead of manually running, each of the individual commands.
+The script can then be run, in a single shot instead of manually running, each of the individual commands.
 For instance, let's say we wish to create a directory called ``marks`` in the home folder and save the results of the students into a file